MatusChladek/ml-bp/README.md

 - it is hard do improvements on *model X* then since any change can influence *model Y*.

 #### MITIGATION STRATEGY:
-a) add deterministic features to *model X* to distinguish between modelling A or B.
+1. add deterministic features to *model X* to distinguish between modelling A or B.

 ### 3. Undeclared Consumers